ryandaniels/gallerize/README.rst

 gallerize
 =========

 Create a static HTML/CSS image gallery from a bunch of images.

-:Copyright: 2007-2015 Jochen Kupperschmidt
-:License: MIT, see LICENSE for details.
-:Version: 0.3.2
-:Date: 09-Aug-2015
+Can use fancybox (similar to lightbox) jQuery effect.

 Features
 ========